Disorder and quasiparticle interference in heavy-fermion materials

 We next consider the differential conductance $dI/dV$ and the absolute value of its FT, the QPI intensity $|N({\bf q})|$ (for a derivation, see Ref.~\cite{Yuan-12}).

-It was previously shown \cite{FM-10} that the energy-dependent $dI/dV$ lineshape sensitively depends on the ratio $t_f/t_c$ (which is of the order of a few percent.), where $t_c$ and $t_c$ are the amplitudes for tunneling of electrons from the STS tip into the conduction and $f$-electron bands, respectively.
+It was previously shown \cite{FM-10} that the energy-dependent $dI/dV$ lineshape sensitively depends on the ratio $t_f/t_c$ (which is of the order of a few percent), where $t_c$ and $t_f$ are the amplitudes for tunneling of electrons from the STS tip into the conduction and $f$-electron bands, respectively.
 While the overall magnitude of $|N({\bf q})|$ varies with $t_f/t_c$, we find that its momentum dependence is rather insensitive to $t_f/t_c$, and we therefore take for concreteness $t_f/t_c=0.03$.
-In Figs.~\ref{fig:QPIJ2U0}(a) and (b) we present the QPI spectrum, obtained for the system shown in Fig.~\ref{fig:j2u0}, at two different energies.
-The presence of randomly distributed defects smears out the QPI spectra, as follows from a comparison with those spectra obtained for a single defect, shown in Figs.~\ref{fig:QPIJ2U0}(c) and (d).
+In Figs.~\ref{fig:QPIJ2U0}(a) and \ref{fig:QPIJ2U0}(b) we present the QPI spectrum, obtained for the system shown in Fig.~\ref{fig:j2u0}, at two different energies.
+The presence of randomly distributed defects smears out the QPI spectra, as follows from a comparison with those spectra obtained for a single defect, shown in Figs.~\ref{fig:QPIJ2U0}(c) and \ref{fig:QPIJ2U0}(d).
 At the Fermi level, $E=0$, the QPI spectrum exhibits a peak at ${\bf q}_0=(\pi,\pi)$ [see Fig.~\ref{fig:QPIJ2U0}(c)], arising from scattering between the almost parallel portions of the FS, as shown in Fig.~\ref{fig:QPIJ2U0}(e).
 With decreasing energy, new peaks appear in the QPI spectrum away from the diagonal [${\bf q}_2$ in Figs.~\ref{fig:QPIJ2U0}(b) and (d)] whose spectral weight quickly becomes larger than that of the peaks, denoted by ${\bf q}_1$, close to the diagonal [Fig.~\ref{fig:QPIJ2U0}(e)].
 This shift is a direct consequence of the spatial variation of the hybridization, as follows from a comparison with a QPI spectrum obtained within the Born approximation \cite{Yuan-12} where the hybridization is spatially constant, and the main spectral weight still resides with the peaks (at ${\bf q}_1$) close to the diagonal [see Fig.~\ref{fig:QPIJ2U0}(f)].
 We thus conclude that the spatial oscillations in the hybridization affect the QPI spectra, and in particular their spectral weight distribution, which is of great importance for the interpretation of experimentally obtained spectra, and the extraction of the underlying electronic band structure.